nikkibeach/trending-twitter-networkx-app/README.md

 The app was mainly created to get some hands-on experience with the Twitter API and network visualization.
 It was built using Streamlit, Tweepy, NetworkX and pyvis, and was(!) deployed with Docker on AWS Elastic Beanstalk.
-You can deploy the application yourself, but you will need to have your own Twitter API credentials, as shown in the `.env.example` file.
+To deploy the application yourself, you will need to have your own Twitter API credentials, as shown in the `.env.example` file.

 ![Demo Animation](assets/demo.gif)